CodingKen02/CodingKen02/README.md

 -> Research in Enhancing Accessibility in Virtual Reality at MSSTATE CAVS (Center for Advanced Vehicular Systems)

--> Research in Big Data, Artificial Intelligence & Machine Learning at UCLA and Amazon
+-> Research in Motor Movement with Big Data & Machine Learning for Bioelectronics & Biosensors at UCLA & Amazon

 -> Working in Housing Staff & Bagley College of Engineering as an Information Assistant & Diversity Delegate